About Sundari Anitha

-(i) the problem of violence against women and girls (VAWG) in the UK and India; health, social policy and criminal justice responses to this problem; the politics of intersectionality and the connections between violence within homes and outside (race, ethnicity, class, gender, and migration); particular forms of VAWG such as dowry-related abuse, forced marriage, transnational abandonment of wives, domestic servitude and acid violence; and gender-based violence in university communities.
+(i) the problem of violence against women and girls (VAWG) in the UK and India; health, social policy and criminal justice responses to this problem; the politics of intersectionality and the connections between violence within homes and outside (race, ethnicity, class, gender, and migration); particular forms of VAWG such as dowry-related abuse, forced marriage, transnational forms of violence such as abandonment of wives, domestic servitude; and gender-based violence in university communities.

 (ii) Linked to this research is my ongoing interest in issues of gender, race and ethnicity in employment relations; employment experiences of South Asian diasporas in the UK; organisation of/industrial action by migrant women workers.

-Module Co-ordinator (level 2 module ‘Work and Society’; level 3 module ‘Gender and violence’; and MA module ’Global Issues in Gender and Sexuality’);
+Module Co-ordinator (level 1 module 'Images of Crime and Criminal Justice'; level 2 module ‘Work and Society’; level 3 module ‘Gender and violence’; and MA module ’Global Issues in Gender and Sexuality’)

 Member of the Academic Board